 Perhaps the complexity of tricking a fingerprint sensor is becoming clearer.
 You still need the fingerprint in order to fool the sensor!
 But how do you get one?

 Though the average person would probably find it difficult to obtain a fingerprint that isn’t their own, it is far from impossible.
 Cybercriminals have indeed come up with a number of deceptive methods to bypass fingerprint sensors.
-For example, if they have access to the finger in question, they can create a mold of it that can then be placed on the sensor.
-They can also buy illegally acquired fingerprints and then turn these into molds using a 3-D printer.
+For example, if they have access to the finger in question, they can create a mould of it that can then be placed on the sensor.
+They can also buy illegally acquired fingerprints and then turn these into moulds using a 3-D printer.
 However, these are tedious, time-consuming, and costly methods.
-And with many devices now also incorporating liveness detection into fingerprint scanning technology, a fingerprint mold is often not enough to circumvent the scanner.
+And with many devices now also incorporating liveness detection into fingerprint scanning technology, a fingerprint mould is often not enough to circumvent the scanner.

 Does it make sense to rely on fingerprints scans for security?